carol-hsu/carol-hsu.github.io/content/post/first_container.md

 The more accurate term is "OCI image" or "container image" instead.
 However, don't worry -- saying "Docker image" is still widely understood by most people.

-## Container and VM: similar but not the same
+## Container and VM: Similar but Not the Same

 Container is not designed to replace virtual machine (VM) entirely.